apache/dubbo-website/content/en/overview/mannual/golang-sdk/refer/generic.md

 ![img](/imgs/docs3-v2/golang-sdk/concept/rpc/generic/1632207075184-25939db4-f384-452e-a0b8-e1deff7971de.png)

-Currently, Dubbo-go v3 only supports Map generic invocation (default).
+Dubbo-go v3 supports multiple generic invocation modes, including Map (default), Gson, Protobuf-JSON, and Bean.
+Among these, Map is the most commonly used.
+The following uses it as an example.
 Taking the User interface as an example, its definition is as follows:

 ```go
 // definition